Things To Do

 Cochinita Pibil

-Slow-roasted pork marinated in citrus and spices, typically served with pickled onions.
+Slow-roasted pork marinated with achiote and sour orange, traditionally served with pickled onions and tortillas.

 Must-Try!